Silver Comet Trail

 The Silver Comet Trail is a rail trail in west-northwestern Georgia, United States.

 Route

 The Silver Comet Trail is named for the Silver Comet passenger train that traversed the same route from 1947 to 1969.
 It begins in Smyrna, Georgia, runs west through Cobb, Paulding and Polk counties, and continues as Alabama's Chief Ladiga Trail at the state line.

 The Silver Comet and Chief Ladiga trails join to form one continuous 94 mi trail from Smyrna, Georgia to Anniston, Alabama, which together form the second-longest paved rail trail in the U.S.

 U.S. Bicycle Route 21 follows a 52 mi portion of Silver Comet Trail from Cedartown to the east end of the trail.
 The trail is locally known as an ideal destination for bikers and runners to train or relax.
+Google map here.
+Path Foundation's map here.